Dr. Jocelyn Pijpaert, Ph.D., LMFT #87678

-The military has shaped my life profoundly.
-For those familiar with this lifestyle, I understand its challenges firsthand.
-Frequent relocations forced me to find stability within myself, often through spirituality and existential exploration.
-Experiences with trauma, TBI, PTSD, and depression—both personally and as a clinician—have deepened my empathy and commitment to this community.
+The military has profoundly shaped my life.
+For those familiar with this lifestyle, I understand its challenges deeply.
+Frequent relocations taught me to find stability within myself, often through spirituality and existential reflection.
+My personal experiences with trauma, TBI, PTSD, and depression—as well as my work as a clinician—have greatly increased my empathy and dedication to this community.

 949-484-5009